Top 12 Things to Do In Rome

 Tourists visiting the Colosseum.
 The Colosseum is an iconic symbol of Imperial Rome.
 It is one of Rome’s most popular tourist attractions in Rome.

-There are a multitude of day and night time walking tours available that guide you through the iconic engineering and architecture of the amphitheatre, including the history of gladiators and the contests that took place in it.
-You will be given a tour ticket or pass which will grant you entry.
+A variety of walking tours, both day and night, are available to guide you through the remarkable engineering and architecture of the amphitheater, as well as the history of the gladiators and the competitions that took place within its walls.
+A tour ticket or pass will grant you access to this awe-inspiring site.

 Interesting Fact: An estimated 500,000 people reportedly lost their lives throughout the period of gladiatorial battles and contests.